matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 - Object of class can be created as clone of another object of that class.
 - That means that the class has a constructor that takes in another object of the same class.
 Such a constructor is called a copy constructor.
-- In java it is effected via the clone method of the interface `Cloneable`.
+- In Java, it is effected via the clone method of the interface `Cloneable`.
 - In general Java Cloneable interface is not highly regarded:
     - The `.clone()` method belongs in the object class (i.e. every object has this method) when it ought to have belonged in the Cloneable interface.